Polytope Scheduling with Groups: Unified Models and Optimal Guarantees: Discrete PSP

-We consider the non-preemptive sum multicoloring problem with group completion times (npSMC-G), which generalizes a collection of coloring and scheduling problems, e.g, non-preemptive sum multicoloring, data migration, and coflow scheduling.

-We first show how to model the feasible rates over the jobs with a polytope.
+Next, we consider the non-preemptive sum multicoloring problem with group completion times (npSMC-G), which generalizes a collection of coloring and scheduling problems, e.g, non-preemptive sum multicoloring, data migration, and coflow scheduling.
+We first model feasible rates as a polytope.
 Let $\mc$ be the family of cliques of $G$.
-At any time, the allocation of rates to jobs should satisfy
+At any time, the allocation of rates to jobs should satisfy for all cliques $C \in \mc$ that $\sum_{v\in C}y_{v,t} \leq 1$.
 Given a subset of jobs $V' \subseteq V$, let $G[V']$ be the subgraph induced by $V'$ and $\mc[V']$ be the family of cliques in $G[V']$.
-By expressing the constraints as~\eqref{IntervalLP:polytope}, we have
+By expressing the above constraints as~\eqref{IntervalLP:polytope}, we derive

 The last term is the length of the largest clique in $G[V']$.
-To apply our algorithmic framework, the key is to find a makespan minimization algorithm that computes a schedule for any given job set $V' \subseteq V$ with a makespan of $\rho \cdot \max_{C \in \mc[V']} \sum_{v \in C} p_v$ for some $\rho \geq 1$.
-We investigate special graphs classes since npSMC is hard to approximate within a factor of $\Omega(n^{1-\varepsilon})$~\cite{DBLP:journals/jal/Bar-NoyK98}.
+To apply our algorithmic framework, the key is to find an algorithm that computes a schedule for any given job set $V' \subseteq V$ with a makespan of $\rho \cdot \max_{C \in \mc[V']} \sum_{v \in C} p_v$ for some $\rho \geq 1$.
+By plugging in different algorithms for the subproblem, we obtain approximation algorithms for various graph classes as follows.

-\textbf{Interval Graphs\ } Buchsbaum et al.~\cite{DBLP:journals/siamcomp/BuchsbaumKKRT04} considered the makespan minimization variant of multicoloring and obtained a $(2+\varepsilon)$-approximation against the lower bound of the largest clique size, which implies an algorithm with $\rho=2+\varepsilon$.
+\textbf{Interval Graphs.} Buchsbaum et al.~\cite{DBLP:journals/siamcomp/BuchsbaumKKRT04} considered the makespan minimization variant of multicoloring and obtained a $(2+\varepsilon)$-approximation against the lower bound of the largest clique size, which implies an algorithm with $\rho=2+\varepsilon$.
 Further, if jobs' processing times are all in $\Theta(1)$, they obtained a PTAS.
-Applying \Cref{thm: framework}, we obtain the following. \begin{theorem} There is a $10.874$-approximation algorithm for npSMC-G on interval graphs.
-If jobs' processing times are all in $\Theta(1)$, the approximation ratio can be improved to $5.437$. \end{theorem}
+Applying \Cref{thm: framework}, we obtain the following result.

+\begin{restatable}{theorem}{thmIntervalGraphs} There is a $10.874$-approximation algorithm for npSMC-G on interval graphs.
+If jobs' processing times are all in $\Theta(1)$, the approximation ratio can be improved to $5.437$. \end{restatable}

-\textbf{Perfect Graphs and Unit Processing Times\ } In perfect graphs, we can always find a vertex coloring in polynomial time (cf.\ Corollary 67.2c~\cite{schrijver2003combinatorial}) whose number of colors is exactly the size of the largest clique.
+\textbf{Perfect Graphs and Unit Processing Times.} In perfect graphs, we can always find a vertex coloring in polynomial time (cf.\ Corollary 67.2c~\cite{schrijver2003combinatorial}) whose number of colors is exactly the size of the largest clique.
 This implies a makespan minimization algorithm with $\rho = 1$.
 Applying \Cref{thm: framework}, we obtain the following, which improves the $10.874$-approximation in~\cite{DBLP:conf/swat/DarbouyF24}.